-The goal of the movement originally was to encourage community-based leadership, and to eventually see a movement run primarily by slum-dwellers (Patel et al, 47).
+The goal of the movement originally was to encourage community-based leadership, and to eventually see a movement run primarily by slum-dwellers (Patel et al, date, pg.
+47).
 The founding NGOs, meanwhile, did their best to melt into the background and simply play a supporting role.
 They began to concentrate on research and fundraising, while letting the slum-dweller federations set development priorities and implement projects (Patel et al, 48).
 This strategy has been met with great success, and slum-dweller federations from all over Asia have been able to engage with city and national governments, stop demolitions, and influence slum policy.
 They have also been able to design and implement many different kinds of slum-upgrading projects.

 In 1991, the movement spread to South Africa after a visit there from members of the Indian slum-dweller federation.
 From there it spread to other African nations.
 SDI was founded formally in 1996 at a conference of global slum-dweller federations in South Africa.
 At that time, SDI was comprised of 11 participating federations; six from Asia, four from Africa, and one from Latin America (Patel et al, 49-50).

 Right around that time, Indian and South African SDI members began visiting Kenyan NGOs.
 They encouraged the adoption of practices that had worked in those two countries.
-This eventually led to the formation of Muungano wa Wanavijiji, the Kenyan slum-dweller federation (Weru, 49).
+This eventually led to the formation of Muungano wa Wanavijiji, the Kenyan slum-dweller federation (Weru, date, pg.
+49).
 Muungano wa Wanavijiji is supported by two NGOs, Pamoja Trust, which was founded specifically for the purpose of helping Muungano advocate for land, shelter, and services (Weru, 50), and Akiba Mashinani Trust, which was set up to give loans to Muungano Savings groups that were ready to begin slum-upgrading projects (Weru, 60).

 The Kenyan Federation as of 2013 was made up of 616 groups with 64,200 members.
 It uses the same strategy of community organization as the other federations.
 Groups collect savings from members daily, and as the collector goes from door to door, she is also able to spread information.
 Collectively the federation has over 600,000 USD in savings, which can be loaned out to members for the purpose of beginning or improving businesses (Muungano, 16).